So Far Gone (mixtape)

 So Far Gone is the third mixtape by Canadian rapper Drake.
-It was released on February 13, 2009, under his October's Very Own label.
-The mixtape proved to be a major catalyst in the launching of Drake's career on an international scale, and was universally well received by professional critics and hip-hop fans alike.
+It was released on February 13, 2009 self-released under his October's Very Own label.
+The mixtape was met with critical and commercial success, serving as a catalyst for Drake's career as a mainstream musical artist.
+So Far Gone peaked at number seven on the Canadian Albums Chart and number five on the Billboard 200.
+It remains Drake's final independent project.

-The tracks "Best I Ever Had" and "Successful" were released as singles from the mixtape, and attained unexpected success on the US Billboard Hot 100.
+Its lead singles, "Best I Ever Had" and "Successful" reached numbers two and 17 respectively on the US Billboard Hot 100.
 The mixtape was promoted with a release party in Toronto with Drake and LeBron James.
-Artists including Omarion, Lloyd, Lykke Li, Lil Wayne and Bun B provided guest vocals on the release.
-The mixtape helped launch the careers of producers 40 and Boi-1da, whose contributions to the musical direction of the mixtape were applauded by critics.
+Guest appearances include Omarion, Lloyd, Lykke Li, Lil Wayne and Bun B, while production was handled by 40 and Boi-1da—whose contributions to the musical direction of the mixtape were particularly praised.

 On February 15, 2019, the mixtape was released on commercial streaming services for the first time, commemorating its tenth anniversary.
+The commercial release contains a bonus track, "Congratulations", which also appears on the physical release of the album.

 Background

 In an interview with Complex, Drake explains: "The whole tape extends from one of my closest friends Oliver.
 One night we were having a discussion about women and the way we were talking about them, it was so brazen and so disrespectful.
 He texted me right after we got off the phone and he was like, 'Are we becoming the men that our mothers divorced?'
 That's really where the cover comes from, too.
 It's just this kid in pursuit of love and money.
 We're good guys, I'm friends with some real good people and for him to even text me after we got off the phone it just showed we have a conscience.
 But sometimes you just get so far gone, you get wrapped up in this shit.
 The title has a lot of meanings—as the way we carry ourselves, the way we dress, the way people view us, not to sound cocky, it's just that feeling that we're just distanced in a good way.
-You’re just elevating past the bullshit and past all the shit that you used to be a part of and you're not that proud of, you're just so far gone."
+You're just elevating past the bullshit and past all the shit that you used to be a part of and you're not that proud of, you're just so far gone."